sankaranarayanan95/RISC-V-Tapeout-week-1/Day 1/Readme.md

 ```
 This command writes the synthesized gate-level netlist into a Verilog file named bad_counter_netlist.v

-## 2.Open the netlist in gVim
+## 2.Open the netlist in gedit
 ```bash
 gedit good_counter_netlist.v
 ```
 🔹 The ! allows running shell commands inside Yosys.
-🔹 This opens the generated netlist in the gvim editor for inspection.
+🔹 This opens the generated netlist in the gedit editor for inspection.

 <div align="center">
   <img src="read_netlist.png" alt="GTKWave Counter Output" width="70%">